 - Open the URL of the metadata and save it as an .xml file on your computer.
 The URL is https://webadaptorhost.domain.com/webadaptorname/sharing/rest/portals/self/sp/metadata?token=<token>, for example, https://samltest.domain.com/arcgis/sharing/rest/portals/self/sp/metadata?token=G6943LMReKj_kqdAVrAiPbpRloAfE1fqp0eVAJ-IChQcV-kv3gW-gBAzWztBEdFY.
 You can generate a token using https://webadaptorhost.domain.com/webadaptorname/sharing/rest/generateToken.
 When entering the URL on the Generate Token page, specify the fully qualified domain name of the identity provider server in the Webapp URL text box.
 No other option, such as IP Address or IP Address of this request's origin, is supported and may generate an invalid token.

-Links to instructions for registering the portal's service provider metadata with certified providers are available in the SAML identity providers section above.
+You can find instructions for registering the portal's service provider metadata with certified providers in the ArcGIS/IdP GitHub repository.

 - Configure advanced settings as applicable: